apache/incubator-graphar/README.md

 To run the graph loading benchmarking:

-- First, build and install [Vineyard](https://github.com/v6d-io/v6d) (which is GraphScope's default storage backend) and [GraphScope](https://github.com/alibaba/GraphScope), following the instructions in the official documentation.
+- First, build and install [Vineyard](https://github.com/v6d-io/v6d), which is the default storage backend of [GraphScope](https://github.com/alibaba/GraphScope), following the instructions in the official documentation.
+- Enter the build directory of Vineyard, and run the `script/graphscope_run_writer.sh` script to dump the graph data into GraphAr format.
-- Then, run the `script/graphscope_run_writer.sh` and `script/graphscope_run_loader.sh` scripts to dump/load the graph data from/into GraphScope using GraphAr format.
+- Run the `script/graphscope_run_loader.sh` script to load the graph data into GraphScope using GraphAr format.

 Please refer to this [page](https://graphar.apache.org/docs/libraries/cpp/examples/graphscope) for more details on  integrating GraphAr with GraphScope.
 Additionally, consult the [documentation](https://graphscope.io/docs/storage_engine/graphar) to learn how to use GraphAr inside GraphScope.